AditSoni/Library-Management-Django/README.md

     -->python3 manage.py createsuperuser  This creates the user

-  3.Now Run  -->python3 manage.py runserver  and open the link
+  3. Now Run  -->python3 manage.py runserver  and open the link